Branko Ivanković: Playing career

 Ivanković spent his entire 12-season playing career at Varteks, appearing in a total of 263 matches and scoring 31 goals.
 He then continued to work at the club by first being their secretary and then starting his coaching career.

 Managerial career

-He was the head coach of Varteks between 1991 and 1995.
-He then moved for one season to Segesta Sisak and went on to coach Rijeka in the 1996–97 season.

 Croatia national team

 Ivanković then became an assistant manager to Miroslav Blažević, who led the Croatia national team to a sensational third-place finish at the 1998 World Cup finals in France.

 In the 1999–2000 season, he coached German club Hannover 96, which was playing in the 2.
 Bundesliga at the time.
 He briefly returned to the Croatia national team as the assistant to Mirko Jozić during the qualifications for the 2002 World Cup, before he took over the Iran national team, where he replaced Blažević, who had managed them since 2001.

-Iran national team
+Iran

 Ivanković was appointed to the head of the Iranian team on 29 January 2002.
 Under Ivanković, Iran's U23 football team won the 2002 Asian Games in Pusan.
 He remained the coach of the national team until the end of 2002, when he was replaced by Homayun Shahrokhi.

 Ivanković had become very popular in Iran and the public media demanded a contract renewal, but the Football Federation was initially reluctant to appoint him as the head coach.
 Finally after a period of negotiations he was reappointed as the head coach of Iran on 3 October 2003.

 Ivanković led Iran to 2004 AFC Asian Cup third place.

 Ivanković also led Iran to qualify for the 2006 World Cup, the third time in the country's history (they had previously been eliminated in the first round in 1978 and 1998).

-Despite him being the most successful coach of the Iran national team in terms of winning percentage, Ivanković was not liked by the Iranian government who deliberately tried to replace him with a native coach.
-The Organization for Physical Education which is a governmental watchdog on sports, tried to replace the coach before the World Cup in Germany, however the Iranian Football Federation resisted the pressure and kept Ivanković for the 2006 World Cup.